 3) When can a private company start transactions?

-A private company can start its transaction by getting the certificate (company registration) registered in the office.
+A private company can start its transaction by getting the certificate of registration and PAN/VAT certificate from the Tax office.

 However, according to the prevailing law, in order to carry out a particular transaction, if approval has to be obtained from any concerned body, the transaction should be started only after obtaining such approval.